mark-e-deyoung/PowerShellScripts/README_ListSteamGames.md

 # ListSteamGames

-This PowerShell script, `ListSteamGames.ps1`, lists all installed Steam games, including their installation location and disk space usage.
+This updated PowerShell script, `ListSteamGames.ps1`, lists all installed Steam games, including their installation location and disk space usage, by querying the Steam installation location from the registry.

 ## Functionality

+- The script finds the Steam installation path from the registry.
-- The script searches the Steam installation directory for games.
+- It searches the Steam games directory for installed games.
 - It lists each game's name, location, and size in gigabytes.

 ## Usage